YRZ-devs/FlightThemes/README.md

 install steps:

-1: download the bubishell zip
+1: download the theme zip (ie: bubiflight, dribflight, etc.)

-2: extract the bubishell folder to your betaflight configurator folder
+2: extract the theme folder to your betaflight configurator folder

-3: run the .bat file (.sh for linux users) ("sh ./bubishell" for mac) and voila, bubiflight
+3: run the .bat file (.sh for linux users) ("sh ./[themescript]" for mac) and voila, bubiflight

 the finished product: